tomeryeh/demo/cabble/docs/overview.md

 #Sketchup User interface Cabble in three screens.

-This is the basic process in three sceens Cabble rely on.
+This is the basic process in three sceens that Cabble rely on.

-On Cabble, the user (you) is always centered on the map.
+On Cabble, the user is always centered on the map.
-The user cna be a taxi or a customer, he will see some candidates (i.e some taxi if you are a customer and vice versa).
+The user can be a taxi or a customer, he will see some candidates (i.e some taxi if you are a customer and vice versa).
-You can propose a ride to a candidate or accept a proposed ride.
+The user can propose a ride to a candidate or accept a proposed ride.

-Here, this is the customer who propose the ride, but it can be the taxi.

 <div >Step 1 : The customer see some taxi.</div>
 <a href="./cabble-sketch.png" >